to the home page

 Direct Subsidized Loans:

-Subsidized loans are for students with demonstrated financial need as determined federal regulations.
-No interest is charged while you are in school at least half time (6 credit hours), during the grace period, and during deferment periods.
+Subsidized loans are for students with demonstrated financial need as determined by federal regulations.
+Interest is not charged while you are in school at least half time (6 credit hours) and during deferment periods.
 The federal government will pay (subsidize) the interest for you during these periods.

 Direct Unsubsidized Loans: